maurosantos81/my-website/README.md

 **[React Email](https://react.email/) and [Resend](https://resend.com/):** I've used the React Email and Resend libraries to handle the submission of contact forms in the "Hire Me" section of my project.

+**[Next-intl](https://next-intl-docs.vercel.app/):** I've used Next-intl to enhance internationalization support, thus promoting greater accessibility and user-friendliness for the users.

 ## Fonts Used

 I've opted to use the fonts [Staatliches](https://fonts.google.com/specimen/Staatliches) for titles and [Poppins](https://fonts.google.com/specimen/Poppins?) for the rest of the text.